CodeReclaimers/neat-python/docs/config_file.rst

 required for your particular implementation.

 * *elitism*
-    The number of most-fit individuals in each species that will be preserved as-is from one generation to the next.
+    The number of most-fit individuals in each species that will be preserved as-is from one generation to the next. **This defaults to 0.**
 * *survival_threshold*
-    The fraction for each species allowed to reproduce each generation.
+    The fraction for each species allowed to reproduce each generation. **This defaults to 0.2.**

+..
+There is also a "min_species_size" configuration parameter, defaulting to 2, although it is not written out by write_config in reproduction.py.

 [DefaultGenome] section
 -----------------------